IntelligentImaging/sk-dwi-pipeline/README.md

   6. You might need to do this: `sudo apt install libgsl27 ; sudo ln /usr/lib/x86_64-linux-gnu/libgsl.so.27 /usr/lib/x86_64-linux-gnu/libgsl.so.0`
   7. You might need to do this: `sudo apt install libtbb12 ; sudo ln /usr/lib/x86_64-linux-gnu/libtbb.so.12 /usr/lib/x86_64-linux-gnu/libtbb.so.2`
   8. You might need to do this: `sudo apt install cudart12 ; sudo ln /usr/lib/x86_64-linux-gnu/libcudart.so.12 /usr/lib/x86_64-linux-gnu/libcudart.so.8.0`
-  9. You might need to do this (FSL has boost): `sudo ln /home/ch162835/fsl/lib/libboost_program_options.so  /home/ch162835/fsl/lib/libboost_program_options.so.1.58.0`

 The general workflow is:
   1. Create a template directory: `sh dwi-recon-pipeline/dtiTemplate.sh CASEID`